Models supported by emmeans

 Group P – Other packages

-Models in this group have their emmeans support provided by the package that implements the model-fitting procedure.
+Models in this group have their emmeans support provided by another package (usually the one that implements the model-fitting procedure).
 Users should refer to the package documentation for details on emmeans support.
 In some cases, a package’s models may have been supported here in emmeans; if so, the other package’s support overrides it.

 Group Q – Quantile regression